 The Bonds shall be payable from unlimited ad valorem taxes to be levied on all taxable property within the corporate limits of the City.
 For the prompt payment of principal and interest on the Bonds, the full faith and credit of the Issuer are irrevocably pledged.

-The Bonds are not subject to optional redemption prior to maturity.
+Bonds maturing June 1, 2023 and thereafter are subject to optional redemption prior to maturity on or after June 1, 2022.